Activities & Lessons

 End the school year with a bang by filling the last week with festivities!
 Instead of a theme day, have a theme week!
 Choose one theme per day, and have your students take photos throughout the week to share in a virtual memory book (see activity #2 for instructions).
 Here is a list of themes to get you started:

-Have your students wear their favorite superhero costume.
-If they don’t own one, encourage them create a superhero persona.
-First, have them decide on their superheroes’ name and powers.
+- Superhero Day: Have your students wear their favorite superhero costume.
+If they don’t own one, encourage them to create a superhero persona.
+First, have them decide on their superheroes’ names and powers.
 Then, challenge them to sketch out a costume and share their creation with the class.
 If they have time and the materials, they could even design the costume and wear it to class.

 Activity 2: Make a Memory Book